-Many senior adults struggle with the decision to move into an Assisted Living community, often enlisting the help of friends and family to determine when the time is right.
-Choosing to leave your own home and transition to a Senior Assisted Living program depends on numerous factors.
-Some seniors know when it’s time to move into an Assisted Living home, while others need their loved ones’ help.
+Many senior adults struggle with the decision to use assisted living services, often enlisting the help of friends and family to determine when the time is right.
+Choosing to leave your own home and transition to a senior assisted living program depends on numerous factors.
+Some seniors know when it’s time to start moving into senior assisted living, while others need their loved ones’ help.

-The professionals at Buckner Retirement Services aim to make moving into Senior Assisted Living easy.
+The professionals at Buckner Retirement Services aim to make moving into senior assisted living easy.
 We’ll work with you to help determine whether the time is right, and when it is, we’ll make the transition as smooth as possible.
-Contact the Buckner Retirement Services team at 855.931.5688 to find out more about moving into Assisted Living.
+Contact the Buckner Retirement Services team at 214.227.7182 to find out more about moving into senior assisted living.

 Knowing When to Move into Assisted Living

-If you’re unsure when to move into Assisted Living, there are several signs you will want to consider.
-The following are three of the most common things that lead seniors to transition to an Assisted Living home.
+If you’re unsure when to move into assisted living, there are several signs you will want to consider.
+The following are three of the most common things that lead seniors to transition to an assisted living community.